 The State of Oregon holds the waters, shoreline, and living resources of its shoreline in trust for the public.
 The state has therefore established in law a program of planning and management that includes ocean resource goals and policies.
 The Oregon Territorial Sea Plan (TSP) was first adopted in 1994 and provides detailed guidance to state and federal agencies to manage uses within the state’s territorial sea, from shore to three nautical miles offshore.
 State ocean resources are governed by a tapestry of authorities at multiple government scales, and the TSP acts as a coordinating framework from which individual agencies institute regulations and management activities.

-The Ocean Policy Advisory Council (OPAC) was given the ability to amend the TSP when necessary to deal with new concerns as they occur.
+The Ocean Policy Advisory Council (OPAC) was given the responsibility of stewarding the TSP, in conjunction with the Oregon Land Conservation and Development, when necessary to deal with new concerns as they occur.